-That Thing You Do!, Tom Hanks’ first director-writer-star effort, is one of my favorite movies.
+That Thing You Do!, Tom Hanks’ first director-writer-star effort, is one of my favorite movies ever made.
 It’s a film overflowing with generosity and joy, a script and universe that Hanks clearly worked on in his spare time for years.

-The pitch here, on the surface is: Boomers dealing with Great Recession layoffs, but a genial Tom Hanks comedy.
+The pitch here, on the surface is: The titular Larry Crowne (Hanks), a confused but good-hearted Boomer, deals with Great Recession layoffs.
+But packaged as a breezy, genial Tom Hanks comedy.

 Not helping is that this is about four movies in one: A romantic comedy, a back-to-school college comedy, an economic satire, and an other-people-are-the-real-riches parable.
 The movie floats from scene to scene between these modes with no real rhyme or reason.